litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Changelog ==
 ==1.0.2==
-* Added a "Use Network Admin Setting" option for "Enable LiteSpeed Cache.
+* Added a "Use Network Admin Setting" option for "Enable LiteSpeed Cache".
 For single sites, this choice will default to enabled.
 * Added enable/disable all buttons for network admin.
 This controls the setting of all managed sites with "Use Network Admin Setting" selected for "Enable LiteSpeed Cache".
 * Exclude by Category/Tag are now text areas to avoid slow load times on the LiteSpeed Cache Settings page for sites with a large number of categories/tags.
 * Added a new line to advanced-cache.php to allow identification as a LiteSpeed Cache file.